 Keeping this in mind, the study’s API management maturity model assesses how much organizations have implemented the tools and technologies, systems and processes, and the capabilities required for full lifecycle API management.

 APIs enables enterprises to quickly reform the legacy architectures, add value to existing IT assets, and creates new product opportunities or revenue streams.

-Companies from all sectors, are using APIs to level the competitive playing field, and manage with the rising volume, scale and unpredictability of customer-facing apps.
-It is actually encouraging to know that many companies across the globe has very great API adoption.
-The study evidently shows that investing in cutting-edge capabilities all through the full lifecycle approach to API management results in the greatest value.
+Companies from all sectors, are using APIs to level the competitive playing field, and manages with the rising volume, scale, and unpredictability of customer-facing apps.
+It is actually encouraging to know that many companies across the globe has a great API adoption.
+The study evidently shows that investing in cutting-edge capabilities of API management is worth it.

 APIs have become the first technology that enables businesses to participate in the digital economy.
 There’s a reason why they are becoming part of the everyday wordlist and why more and more companies are incorporating them.
 They are flexible, enabling businesses to securely expose content, or services to internal or external audiences.
 They support enterprises across industries, unlocking the value of existing data, services, and transforming their businesses to operate at the speed of the digital economy.